You can listen to the text as you read along.

 - the topic of the conversation.

 You make a social blunder when you do or say something embarrassing or inappropriate for a social situation.
-Sometimes even people who grow up in a culture are not sure what level of formality they should use in a particular situation.
+Even if you grow up in a culture, sometimes you are not sure how formal you can be in some situations.
 Well, that’s often why people make social blunders.

 How to Avoid Making Social Blunders in a New Culture

-What should you do if you are not familiar with the language and culture, the situation, or the people you are talking to?
+What should you do if you are not familiar with the language and culture?
+What should you do in new situations?
 It is better to be formal than to be inappropriately informal.

-For example, let’s say you are talking to someone called John Smith, and you say
+For example, let’s say you are talking to someone called John Smith, and you say, “Thank you very much, Mr. Smith,” which is very polite and formal.
+In response, Mr. Smith may say,

 — You’re welcome!...
 But please call me John.